yoxxa/yoxxa.github.io/content/posts/the-next-level:-cs+math.md

 - Systems Programming: as resources dwindle, AI requires more compute, inefficient languages (and software design) have taken the industry by storm.
 I hope to be among those who beckon an era of optimisation, of software beauty, power possibly even love.
 Could one love a system? - Not an AI girlfriend...
 - Artificial Intelligence: cliche, how lame of me.
 However, one would be fool to not see the potential.
 Furthermore, the concept of a truly autonomous system is intense, and perhaps, the frontier of evolution.
 - Internet of Things: AI needs datasets, and consumerism continues to run rampart despite recession rearing itself.
 I find IoT to be spectacular and awe-inspiring, when done right.
-- Electrical Engineering: Moore's law has proven to be declining.
+- Electronic Engineering: Moore's law has proven to be declining.
 The laws of Physics dictate a limit to what can be done.
 Although with stagnation, opportunity makes itself known.
 Could we, as humans, break the so-called universal laws of truth?
 - Robotics: guns on robots, robots with guns, robots with food, robot medicine?
 The industry seems to be a slow distil upon which the growth remains, innovations remain, worry also remains.

 ![THEY TOOK OUR JOBS](/they-took-our-jobs.jpg)

-To grasp, to learn, to understand.
-This is the goal in life.
-Projects, study, opinions and conversations will achieve this.
+To grasp, to learn, to understand, to create.
+This is my purpose in life, reborn from the ashes of mundanity.

----

-Math is infinitely more challenging, there is no baseline for my knowledge.
-It is easy to feign reasons for excuse - I was supposed to begin this part a month ago.
-Dedication is all I can respect myself with, it is one of the many factors I can control.

-Such, I have decided to brush up on the essential building blocks of Mathematical intuition:

-- Algebra
-- Calculus
-- Statistics and Probability
-- Discrete

 ---